adobe/react-spectrum/CORPORATE_SETUP.md

-# Setup Guide for Mac Users with Corporate git credentials.
+# Setup Guide for users with multiple git credentials.

-This guide is for corporate contributors who are already using corporate git accounts and need to configure their system to support using a separate public github account in addition to their pre-existing corporate account.
+This guide is for corporate contributors or others who are already using different git accounts and need to configure their system to support using a separate public github account in addition to their pre-existing account.

+## Mac

-## Setup SSH config for multiple hosts.
+### Setup SSH config for multiple hosts.

-### Step 1: Setup a github.com user account if you don't already have one.
+#### Step 1: Setup a github.com user account if you don't already have one.

 Use a personal email account, not your corporate email account.

-### Step 2: Generate a new ssh key for your github.com account
+#### Step 2: (OPTIONAL if using ssh) Generate a new ssh key for your github.com account

 Follow these steps with these notes: